Born and raised in Canmore,

 I’ve seen this town change.

 I grew up the oldest child in a single-parent family.
-We lived in subsidized housing and were supported by the social safety net in place for such situations.
-I remember living in Woodlands and then being one of the first families to move into the new social housing that came from the 1988 Winter Olympic athletes’ village.
-That was the last time Canmore (and the valley) saw an increase in the number of subsidized housing units for families.
+We lived in subsidized housing and were supported by the social safety net for such situations.
+I remember living in Woodlands and being one of the first families to move into the new social housing from the 1988 Winter Olympic athletes’ village.
+That was the last time Canmore (and the valley) saw increased subsidized housing units for families.

 I was the first person in my family to attend and graduate from university.
-I received a Bachelor of Arts (with honours) in sociology from Queen’s University in 2001.
-That was after I graduated from Canmore Collegiate High School.
+In 2001, after graduating from Canmore Collegiate High School, I received a Bachelor of Arts (with honours) in sociology from Queen’s University.

-Like many Canmore kids, I decided to travel the world for a while and lived in Dublin for a year.
-I also did a stint on a cruise ship in the Bahamas.
+Like many Canmore kids, I decided to travel the world for a while.
+I lived in Dublin for a year and also did a stint on a cruise ship in the Bahamas.

 But I always ended up back in my hometown.
-I found myself working in the service industry and considering my next move in 2005.
-That led to journalism school at Mount Royal, a job at the Canmore Leader and then the Rocky Mountain Outlook.
+In 2005, I found myself working in the service industry and considering my next move.
+That led to journalism school at Mount Royal, a job at the Canmore Leader, and then the Rocky Mountain Outlook.

-I worked diligently over the years to inform my fellow community members about what was happening in this town and valley.
-That includes the business of the town council and other municipal boards and committees, as well as the provincial government and its departments that most affect our valley, and the federal government.
+Over the years, I have worked diligently to inform my fellow community members about what is happening in this town and valley.
+That includes the business of the town council and other municipal boards and committees, as well as the provincial government and its departments that most affect our valley and the federal government.

 As a result, I was elected with a firsthand understanding of the legislation, processes, players, and issues.
-As a former journalist, the best decisions are informed ones, and I know how to ask the right questions at the right time.
+As a former journalist, I know that the best decisions are informed ones, and I know how to ask the right questions at the right time.

-I am driven by curiosity.
-That is why a career in journalism appealed to me.
-As an elected official, I utilize my curiosity to learn as much as possible about an issue, as well as the diverse perspectives that can be found within our community on any given topic.
+I am driven by curiosity, which is why a career in journalism appealed to me.
+As an elected official, I utilize my curiosity to learn as much as possible about an issue and the diverse perspectives that can be found within our community on any given topic.
+I have learned that leadership isn’t about proving you are right and the other side is wrong; it is about creating a space where all perspectives are welcomed and solutions are the priority.

-I have used my time on council to pursue every educational opportunity available to me.
+I have used my time on council to pursue every educational opportunity.
 I completed the Municipal Elected Leaders Certificate through the University of Alberta’s extended education program.
-I am a member of the Alberta Municipal Climate Leaders Caucus and currently sit on the Alberta Municipalities Governance Committee.
+I am an Alberta Municipal Climate Leaders Caucus member and currently sit on the Alberta Municipalities Governance Committee.
 Through ABMunis and the Federation of Canadian Municipalities, I have attended countless online webinars and each organization’s annual convention.
-I have established strong working relationships with the business community, local non-profits, and other regional councils.
+I have established strong relationships with the business community, local non-profits, and other regional councils.

 EDUCATION